scalabridgelondon/lesson-plans/level1/expressions-types-values.md

 Can you write this completely in method call syntax?

-2. What is the type of the following expressions?
+3. What is the type of the following expressions?
 What value do they evaluate to?
 Justify your answers.

 `4/2`
 `2/4`
 `1/0`

-3. What is the type of `1 / "Bronte"`?
+4. What is the type of `1 / "Bronte"`?
 How does it differ to the type of `1 / 0`?

+5. Write code to draw three circles in a row (that is, one circle beside another circle beside another circle).
+Make the circles different colours.

+6. Write a program that draws four circles in a square pattern.
+Make each circle a different color.

 Did you make any errors writing this code?
 What strategies did you use to fix your errors?